8 Science-Backed Reasons to Read a (Real) Book

 Plus, it can boost your brain power.

-Not only does regular reading help make you smarter, but it can actually increase your brain power.
-Just like going for a jog exercises your cardiovascular system, reading regularly improves memory function by giving your brain a good work out.
+Not only does regular reading help make you smarter, but it can also actually increase your brain power.
+Just like going for a jog exercises your cardiovascular system, reading regularly improves memory function by giving your brain a good workout.
 With age comes a decline in memory and brain function, but regular reading may help slow the process, keeping minds sharper longer, according to research published in Neurology.
 Frequent brain exercise was able to lower mental decline by 32 percent, reports The Huffington Post.

 Reading can make you more empathetic.